GLOBAL MARKETS-Stocks eye second best start to a year on record

 “In light of the steady stream of favourable data, it is possible that the FOMC’s (Fed‘s) statement upgrades language on activity somewhat, which could be viewed as a marginally hawkish shift,” analysts at BNP Paribas said in a note.

 There was the earnings treadmill too.
-Planemaker Boeing and health insurer Anthem both reported higher-than-expected quarterly profits ahead of the Wall Street opening bell though there had been some shockers in Europe.
+U.S. Health insurer Anthem reported a higher-than-expected quarterly profits ahead of the Wall Street opening bell though there had been some shockers in Europe.

 British outsourcing group Capita lost 40 percent of its value after its new boss slashed profit forecasts and set out plans to raise cash to avoid the same fate as recently-collapsed builder Carillion.